sanjarani/simple-navigation/README.md

 if you want your navigation menu in CENTER in all resolutions, use the second file, names `makeCenter.js`, else, just ignore `.js` files.

-BECAREFUL that include jQuery library inside your <head> </head> in html and then include `makeCenter.js` .
+BECAREFUL that include jQuery library inside your "<head> </head>" tag in html and then include `makeCenter.js` .

 you can download jQuery library in this link: http://jquery.com/download/